Changing the order of a dynamical phase transition through fluctuations in a quantum p-spin model

 \subsection{Non-equilibrium spin-wave theory}

-The dynamical transitions studied in Sec.\,\ref{SEC_mean-field_dynamics} arise from the coherent dynamics performed by the local spins in the $N\to\infty$ limit, where they are effectively decoupled from each other due to the all-to-all interaction among them.
-This phenomenon is expected to be unstable with respect to the inclusion of fluctuations in the dynamics, which lead the system to eventually thermalize.
-However, if the coupling between the magnetization and fluctuations is not too large, the amplitude of fluctuations is expected to be small for a parametrically long time, leaving possible instances of dynamical phases in the \emph{prethermal} stage of the dynamics\,\cite{Mori2018preth,Gring2012prethermalization,Langen2016prethermalization}.\\
+The dynamical transitions investigated in Sec.~\ref{SEC_mean-field_dynamics}-(b) originate from the coherent dynamics of the local spins in the $N\to\infty$ limit.
+In this limit, the spins are effectively decoupled from each other due to the all-to-all interaction among them.
+However, this coherence is expected to be unstable with respect to the inclusion of short-range interactions, which introduce fluctuations in the dynamics and drive the system towards eventual thermalization.
+However, if the short-range coupling is small, the amplitude of these fluctuations is expected to be small for a parametrically long time, leaving possible instances of dynamical phases in the \emph{prethermal} stage of the dynamics~\cite{Mori2018preth,Gring2012prethermalization,Langen2016prethermalization}.\\

-This possibility was investigated in Ref.,\cite{Lerose2018} using the non-equilibrium spin-wave theory (NEQSWT), where it was shown that, for $p=2$, the dynamical critical point retrieved at the mean-field level is melted into an entire chaotic region of the phase diagram when fluctuations are included.
-Here we use the NEQSWT to perform the same analysis in the more general case of $p>2$, considering the quench dynamics of the $p$-spin model under the influence of an extra, short-range term in the Hamiltonian.
-We assume that our system is on a one-dimensional lattice with periodic boundary conditions, and the short-range interaction term is expressed as in the spirit of Ref.\,\cite{Lerose2018}: $\hat{U}= - J\sum_{i} \sigma^x_i\sigma^x_{i+1} + J (\sum_i \sigma^x_i)^2/N$.
-In momentum space, this can be expressed as:
+This scenario was investigated in Ref.~\cite{Lerose2018}, using the non-equilibrium spin-wave theory (NEQSWT).
+For $p=2$, it was shown that the dynamical critical point retrieved at the mean-field level is melted into an entire chaotic region of the phase diagram when short-range fluctuations are included.
+In this work, we extend this analysis to the more general case of $p>2$, employing the NEQSWT to study the same quench dynamics discussed in Sec.~\ref{SEC_mean-field_dynamics}, under the influence of an extra, short-range term in the Hamiltonian.
+For the purposes of our study, we assume that our system is on a one-dimensional lattice with periodic boundary conditions, so that the short-range interaction term is expressed as~\cite{Lerose2018}: